zzzprojects/docs/entityframework.net/pages/TBD/documentations/migration.md

 > The model backing the 'BlogContext' context has changed since the database was created.
 Consider using Code First Migrations to update the database (https://go.microsoft.com/fwlink/?LinkId=238269).

 It's time to start using Code First Migrations.
-There are two kinds of Migration;
+There are two kinds of Migrations;

 - Automated Migration
 - Code-based Migration

 ### Automated Migration